tiendu/tiendu.github.io/_posts/2026-02-23-sre-playbook-eng.md

 date: 2026-02-23
 ---

+Most production issues described as "flaky" are not truly random.
+They are systems crossing a boundary that has not been measured yet.

 Intermittent failures are rarely random.

 Before investigating, ask a more precise question:
 Is this truly intermittent, or deterministic under conditions we have not yet identified?

 When something fails "sometimes", a boundary is usually involved.
 Systems change behavior when limits are crossed.
 The task is to identify the constraint.

 ---

-## Core Assumption
+## Working Model

 Treat every intermittent failure as a threshold event.

 Typical boundaries:

 - CPU scheduling
 - Memory limits
 - File descriptor ceilings
 - I/O throughput caps
 - cgroup enforcement
 - Network variability
--   Execution order differences
+- Execution-order differences

-Do not start with logs.
-Start with limits.
+Do not start only with logs.
+Start with limits, then use logs to confirm where the boundary was crossed.

 ---